abdulhannan5072/Final-Year-Project/README.md

 Commands you can run

-npm run dev (To run client and server)
+yarn run dev (To run client and server)

 npm run server (To run server only)